PhilipYip1988/python-tutorials/numpy_library/readme.md

 #     - in1d                      : Tests whether each element of a 1D array is also in a second array.

 # 🎲 Random Number Generation
+#     - random.seed                 : Sets the seed for the random number generator.
 #     - random.rand                 : Generates random numbers in a uniform distribution over [0,1].
 #     - random.randn                : Generates random numbers in a standard normal distribution.
 #     - random.randint              : Generates random integers within a specified range.
 #     - random.random_sample        : Returns random floats in the half-open interval [0.0, 1.0).
 #     - random.choice               : Generates a random sample from a given array.
 #     - random.shuffle              : Randomly shuffles an array.
-#     - random.seed                 : Sets the seed for the random number generator.

 # 🧮 Linear Algebra
 #     - dot                         : Dot product of two arrays.
+#     - inner                       : Inner product of two arrays.
+#     - outer                       : Outer product of two arrays.
 #     - matmul                      : Matrix product of two arrays.
 #     - linalg.inv                  : Computes the inverse of a matrix.
 #     - linalg.eig                  : Computes the eigenvalues and eigenvectors of a matrix.